captaingarbonza/image-filter-mixtures/README.md

 Applies combinations of different image filters to a photography in order to simulate a user defined painting style.

-* Only one test filter added at present to get the GUI up and running
+* Combinations are not working yet but two of the separate filters are ready to go.

 TODO:
 * Progress bar
-* Add Glass Patterns and Pointilism filters
+* Add the Glass Patterns filter
 * Add combination filters and hook up to complete GUI
 * Optimize filter processing
 * Menu options